murthy1811/The-Baking-Mommy_MS2/TESTING.md

 - For feedback form, there is no error alert message display in case submission is not made properly due to internet issues.
    Fix needed to be added in the future.

+- On tablet screen, on home page, a cake quote on pic no.3 is not aligned.
+   Fix needed to be added in the future.